schacon/gitbook/text/07_Normal_Workflow/0_ Normal_Workflow.markdown

     $ git commit

-This will again prompt your for a message describing the change, and then record a new version of the project.
+This will again prompt you for a message describing the change, and then record a new version of the project.

 Alternatively, instead of running `git add` beforehand, you can use